billbrod/spatial-frequency-preferences/README.md

 `sub-wlsubj006` is `sub-02`, etc.

 To use `download_data.py`, simply call `python download_data.py TARGET_DATASET`
-from the command-line where `TARGET_DATASET` is one of the three names above.
+from the command-line where `TARGET_DATASET` is one of the four names above.

 # What's going on?